paulgriffiths/pyastro/README.md

 <https://pypi.python.org/pypi/pyastro>

-If you have setuptools/distribute installed, the commands `easy_install pyastro` or `pip install nose` should work.
+If you have setuptools/distribute installed, the commands `easy_install pyastro` or `pip install pyastro` should work.
 Otherwise, download the source package from the Python Package index, unzip/untar the source package, cd to the new directory, and `python setup.py install`.

 Licensing